col42dev/dataminerbackfiller/README.md

 # backfiller

-backfiller runs in conjunction with [dataminer](https://github.com/col42dev/dataminer), it listens for changes to a AWS Dynamodb table genrated from dataminer exports, extracts these as JSON data and mirrors them to p4.
+backfiller runs in conjunction with [dataminer](https://github.com/col42dev/dataminer), it listens for changes to a AWS Dynamodb table genrated from dataminer exports, extracts these as JSON data and mirrors them to a p4 depot.

+backfiller is run on the pTown EC2 instance, but has no dependencies other than a node.js install.

 #####SETUP (OS -X) & LAUNCH